PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--enforceTwoFactorAuth` (boolean): Boolean indicating whether users in this organization will be required to use an extra verification code when logging in to Dashboard.
 This code will be sent to their mobile phone via SMS, or can be generated by the Google Authenticator application.
 - `--enforceLoginIpRanges` (boolean): Boolean indicating whether organization will restrict access to Dashboard (including the API) from certain IP addresses.
 - `--loginIpRanges` (array): List of acceptable IP ranges.
 Entries can be single IP addresses, IP address ranges, and CIDR subnets.
+- `--apiAuthentication` (object): Details for indicating whether organization will restrict access to API (but not Dashboard) to certain IP addresses.

 ##### Example: